mahan-fcb/ThermoAGT/README.md

 # ThermoAGT
 # Data preparation:

-All datasets used in this study are available in Data folder. all required information about PDB IDs, DGG, and mutation sites are provided.
-For the wild type structures, you can download directly from the Protein Data Bank.
-However, for mutant structures you can use procedure provided in the manuscript. you can use FoldX lagorithm to generate and relax mutant structures by using their wild type structures as templates.
+All datasets utilized in this study are accessible in the 'Data' folder.
+All necessary information regarding PDB IDs, DGG, and mutation sites is provided.
+Wild-type structures can be directly downloaded from the Protein Data Bank.
+However, for mutant structures, the procedure outlined in the manuscript should be followed.
+The FoldX algorithm can be employed to generate and relax mutant structures, utilizing their corresponding wild-type structures as templates

 Easy procedure for using Foldx for mutant structure generation and relaxation are provided here: